umbraco/UmbracoDocs/Documentation/Reference/Querying/DynamicNode/index.md

 			<li><a href="@item.Url">@item.Name</a></li>
 		}
 	</ul>
+<span id="ancestorsorself"></span>
 ###.AncestorsOrSelf
-Returns all ancestors of the current page (parent page, grandparent and so on), and the current page itself
+Returns a collection of all ancestors of the current page (parent page, grandparent and so on), and the current page itself

 	@* Get the top item in the content tree, this will always be the Last ancestor found *@ var websiteRoot = Model.AncestorsOrSelf.Last();